OxT7723/NahamConCTF2022/challenges/Way2Basic.md

 ## Solution

-Took the bianry data and converted it to ascci using  https://www.binaryhexconverter.com/binary-to-ascii-text-converter to get a flag of `flag{90c6ebe941561cfadfae170a8f0ea252}`
+Took the binary data and converted it to ASCII using  https://www.binaryhexconverter.com/binary-to-ascii-text-converter to get a flag of `flag{90c6ebe941561cfadfae170a8f0ea252}`